riceissa/issarice.com/wiki/is-effective-altruism-new.md

 > value judgments.
 How much more valuable is to save the life of a one-year-old
 > than to send a six-year-old to school?

+Or [Iason Gabriel][gabriel response]:

+> For example, effective altruists do not care about who benefits from an
+> intervention or in what way, only that the greatest total gain in well-being
+> is achieved.
+This means they often overlook the weakest and most vulnerable
+> members of a population, who are frequently illiterate, victims of
+> discrimination, and consigned to geographically remote places.
+Many of them
+> also suffer from disabilities that place out of reach the welfare gains
+> able-bodied people can achieve.
+Therefore effective altruists tend to focus
+> their efforts elsewhere.
+This approach leads to systematic neglect of those
+> most in need, something that strikes many people as unjust.

+[acemoglu]: https://bostonreview.net/forum/logic-effective-altruism/daron-acemoglu-response-effective-altruism "Daron Acemoglu. \"The Logic of Effective Altruism\".
+July 1, 2015.
+Boston Review."
 [ben post]: http://www.benkuhn.net/ea-critique#non-obviousness "Ben Kuhn. \"A critique of effective altruism\".
 December 2013."
+[gabriel response]: https://bostonreview.net/forum/logic-effective-altruism/iason-gabriel-response-effective-altruism "Iason Gabriel. \"The Logic of Effective Altruism\".
+July 1, 2015.
+Boston Review."
 [katja post]: http://effective-altruism.com/ea/8t/why_is_effective_altruism_new_and_obvious/ "Katja Grace. \"Why is effective altruism new and obvious?\" September 30, 2014.
 Effective Altruism Forum."
-[acemoglu]: https://bostonreview.net/forum/logic-effective-altruism/daron-acemoglu-response-effective-altruism "Daron Acemoglu. \"The Logic of Effective Altruism\".
-July 1, 2015.
-Boston Review."